curl/everything-curl/http-multipart.md

     Expect: 100-continue
     Content-Type: multipart/form-data; boundary=------------------------d74496d66958873e

-**Content-Length** of course tells the server how much data to expect.
+**Content-Length**, of course, tells the server how much data to expect.
 This example's 313 bytes is really small.

 The **Expect** header is explained in the [HTTP POST](http-post.md) chapter.